CasperOrnberg01/advancedweb/aweb-project/3_Advanced_features_and_optimization.md

 ## 🔄 Implementation

-_Describe what you implemented in this phase.
-Focus on what changed or was added:_

 ### Hosting the application in azure environment
 - Connection string in azure backend web app was slightly incorrect.
 Adjusted it in azure at *Environment variables* > *App settings*.